adam-d-wood/Nexus2/README.md

 The project is still in its infancy but you can play against the program, or get it to play itself, in a 'playground' environment at [nexus.adamwood.co.uk](https://nexus.adamwood.co.uk).

 An info page detailing the rules of the game is currently in production.

+The long term plan is to add online functionality.